redis-rb/redis-client/README.md

 redis.call("PING") # => "PONG"
 ```

-If you are issuing multiple commands in a raw, it's best to use `#with` to avoid going through the connection checkout
+If you are issuing multiple commands in a raw, but can't pipeline them, it's best to use `#with` to avoid going through the connection checkout
 several times:

 ```ruby